About Us

 Heather Smith maintains a multi-faceted career as an educator, administrator, music examiner, and community arts advocate.
 She is the co-creator of The Frances Clark Center’s online course, A Pianist’s Guide to Studio Management.
 Heather holds advanced degrees in music and business and enjoys supporting communities through music fundraising initiatives.

-Sarah Leonard
+Sarah Lappin

 Curtis Pavey